ConocoPhillips (NYSE:COP) Shares Purchased by Wealthspire Advisors LLC

-Wealthspire Advisors LLC grew its stake in shares of ConocoPhillips (NYSE:COP) by 155.3% during the 3rd quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 13,299 shares of the energy producer’s stock after purchasing an additional 8,090 shares during the period.
-Wealthspire Advisors LLC’s holdings in ConocoPhillips were worth $901,000 at the end of the most recent reporting period.
+Wealthspire Advisors LLC increased its stake in shares of ConocoPhillips (NYSE:COP) by 155.3% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 13,299 shares of the energy producer’s stock after purchasing an additional 8,090 shares during the quarter.
+Wealthspire Advisors LLC’s holdings in ConocoPhillips were worth $901,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds also recently made changes to their positions in COP.
-State Street Corp grew its position in ConocoPhillips by 2.0% during the second quarter.
-State Street Corp now owns 72,497,939 shares of the energy producer’s stock worth $4,415,124,000 after buying an additional 1,405,555 shares during the period.
-Geode Capital Management LLC grew its position in shares of ConocoPhillips by 4.7% in the third quarter.
-Geode Capital Management LLC now owns 21,905,930 shares of the energy producer’s stock valued at $1,480,226,000 after purchasing an additional 989,641 shares during the last quarter.
-Massachusetts Financial Services Co.
-MA grew its position in shares of ConocoPhillips by 6.1% in the third quarter.
-Massachusetts Financial Services Co.
-MA now owns 20,451,758 shares of the energy producer’s stock valued at $1,386,015,000 after purchasing an additional 1,168,903 shares during the last quarter.
-Invesco Ltd. grew its position in shares of ConocoPhillips by 1.7% in the second quarter.
-Invesco Ltd. now owns 17,392,475 shares of the energy producer’s stock valued at $1,059,202,000 after purchasing an additional 288,105 shares during the last quarter.
-Finally, Boston Partners grew its position in shares of ConocoPhillips by 1.0% in the third quarter.
-Boston Partners now owns 16,248,108 shares of the energy producer’s stock valued at $1,101,812,000 after purchasing an additional 165,808 shares during the last quarter.
-Institutional investors and hedge funds own 78.94% of the company’s stock.
+Several other hedge funds and other institutional investors also recently modified their holdings of COP.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp grew its position in ConocoPhillips by 12.7% during the second quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 250,576 shares of the energy producer’s stock worth $15,260,000 after buying an additional 28,243 shares during the period.
+AlphaCrest Capital Management LLC acquired a new position in ConocoPhillips during the second quarter worth about $537,000.
+Vident Investment Advisory LLC grew its position in ConocoPhillips by 6.2% during the second quarter.
+Vident Investment Advisory LLC now owns 8,731 shares of the energy producer’s stock worth $532,000 after buying an additional 508 shares during the period.
+Stifel Financial Corp grew its position in ConocoPhillips by 3.4% during the second quarter.
+Stifel Financial Corp now owns 502,678 shares of the energy producer’s stock worth $30,614,000 after buying an additional 16,479 shares during the period.
+Finally, Franklin Resources Inc. grew its position in ConocoPhillips by 20.0% during the second quarter.
+Franklin Resources Inc. now owns 1,747,704 shares of the energy producer’s stock worth $106,435,000 after buying an additional 290,799 shares during the period.
+78.94% of the stock is owned by hedge funds and other institutional investors.

 COP has been the topic of several research reports.
-Wells Fargo & Company increased their price target on shares of ConocoPhillips from $95.00 to $114.00 and gave the company an “overweight” rating in a research report on Friday, February 4th.
-Argus upped their price objective on shares of ConocoPhillips from $66.00 to $89.00 and gave the company a “buy” rating in a research note on Monday, November 8th.
-Raymond James increased their price target on shares of ConocoPhillips from $107.00 to $120.00 and gave the stock a “strong-buy” rating in a research note on Friday, February 4th.
-Barclays increased their price target on shares of ConocoPhillips from $91.00 to $93.00 and gave the stock an “overweight” rating in a research note on Friday, January 14th.
-Finally, Societe Generale downgraded shares of ConocoPhillips from a “buy” rating to a “hold” rating and set a $77.00 price target on the stock. in a research note on Wednesday, November 10th.
+Truist Financial increased their price target on shares of ConocoPhillips from $111.00 to $115.00 and gave the company a “buy” rating in a research report on Friday, February 4th.
+KeyCorp increased their price target on shares of ConocoPhillips from $94.00 to $98.00 and gave the company an “overweight” rating in a research report on Thursday, February 3rd.
+Morgan Stanley upped their price objective on shares of ConocoPhillips from $95.00 to $96.00 and gave the company an “overweight” rating in a research note on Tuesday, January 25th.
+Raymond James upped their price objective on shares of ConocoPhillips from $107.00 to $120.00 and gave the company a “strong-buy” rating in a research note on Friday, February 4th.
+Finally, Argus upped their price objective on shares of ConocoPhillips from $66.00 to $89.00 and gave the company a “buy” rating in a research note on Monday, November 8th.
 Three analysts have rated the stock with a hold rating, seventeen have given a buy rating and two have assigned a strong buy rating to the stock.
 According to MarketBeat.com, the stock currently has an average rating of “Buy” and an average price target of $89.68.

 ConocoPhillips (NYSE:COP) last announced its quarterly earnings results on Thursday, February 3rd.
 The energy producer reported $2.27 earnings per share for the quarter, topping analysts’ consensus estimates of $2.19 by $0.08.
 ConocoPhillips had a return on equity of 18.08% and a net margin of 16.71%.
 During the same quarter in the previous year, the business posted ($0.19) EPS.
-Sell-side analysts predict that ConocoPhillips will post 9.33 earnings per share for the current year.
+On average, analysts anticipate that ConocoPhillips will post 9.33 EPS for the current year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 1st.
-Investors of record on Monday, February 14th will be issued a $0.46 dividend.
-This represents a $1.84 dividend on an annualized basis and a yield of 1.98%.
-This is a positive change from ConocoPhillips’s previous quarterly dividend of $0.20.
-The ex-dividend date of this dividend is Friday, February 11th.
-ConocoPhillips’s dividend payout ratio is 13.20%.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, March 1st.
+Stockholders of record on Monday, February 14th will be given a dividend of $0.46 per share.
+This represents a $1.84 dividend on an annualized basis and a dividend yield of 1.98%.
+This is a boost from ConocoPhillips’s previous quarterly dividend of $0.20.
+The ex-dividend date is Friday, February 11th.
+ConocoPhillips’s dividend payout ratio is presently 13.20%.

-In other ConocoPhillips news, CEO Ryan Michael Lance sold 105,098 shares of the stock in a transaction on Monday, December 27th.
-The stock was sold at an average price of $73.08, for a total transaction of $7,680,561.84.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, EVP Dominic E. Macklon sold 19,200 shares of the stock in a transaction on Tuesday, February 8th.
-The shares were sold at an average price of $91.13, for a total value of $1,749,696.00.
+In related news, SVP Andrew D. Lundquist sold 112,300 shares of the stock in a transaction that occurred on Monday, February 7th.
+The stock was sold at an average price of $92.99, for a total value of $10,442,777.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Ryan Michael Lance sold 105,098 shares of the stock in a transaction on Monday, December 27th.
+The shares were sold at an average price of $73.08, for a total value of $7,680,561.84.
 The disclosure for this sale can be found here.
-Insiders sold a total of 279,189 shares of company stock valued at $23,202,685 over the last three months.
-Corporate insiders own 0.08% of the company’s stock.
+Insiders have sold a total of 279,189 shares of company stock worth $23,202,685 over the last quarter.
+Insiders own 0.08% of the company’s stock.

 ConocoPhillips Company Profile